MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-set-get-label-csharp.md

 # Quickstart: Set and get a sensitivity label (C#)

-This Quickstart shows you how to use more of the MIP File APIs.
+This Quickstart shows you how to use more of the MIP File SDKs.
 Using one of the sensitivity labels you listed in the previous Quickstart, you use a File handler to set/get the label on a file.
 The File handler class exposes various operations for setting/getting labels, or protection, for supported file types.

 ## Prerequisites